ASFHyP3/hyp3-docs/docs/guides/burst_insar_product_guide.md

 ## Sentinel-1 Bursts

-Single Look Complex (SLC) data is required to generate interferograms from Sentinel-1 data.
-The European Space Agency (ESA) packages this data into Interferometric Wide (IW) SLC products, which ASF then makes available to the public.
+[Single Look Complex](https://sentinels.copernicus.eu/web/sentinel/technical-guides/sentinel-1-sar/products-algorithms/level-1-algorithms/single-look-complex 'https://sentinels.copernicus.eu/web/sentinel/technical-guides/sentinel-1-sar/products-algorithms/level-1-algorithms/single-look-complex' ){target=_blank} (SLC) data is required to generate interferograms from Sentinel-1 data.
+The European Space Agency (ESA) packages this type of data into Interferometric Wide (IW) SLC products, which are available for download from ASF.
 These IW SLC products include three sub-swaths, each containing many individual burst SLCs.

-Historically, most InSAR processing has been performed using the full IW SLC scene, but ASF has developed a method of extracting the individual SLC bursts from IW SLC products, which facilitates burst-based processing workflows.
+Historically, most InSAR processing has been performed using the full IW SLC scene, but ASF has developed a method of [extracting the individual SLC bursts](https://sentinel1-burst-documentation.asf.alaska.edu/ 'https://sentinel1-burst-documentation.asf.alaska.edu/' ){target=_blank} from IW SLC products, which facilitates burst-based processing workflows.

 Working at the burst level of the Sentinel-1 SLC data provides a couple key benefits: